victorpengmx/tp/docs/UserGuide.md

 - `a/ADDRESS` is the address of the contact.
 - `pr/PRIORITY` is the priority level of the contact.
 - `[c/COMPANY]` (optional) is the index of the company to which the contact belongs.
-- `[t/TAG]` (optional) is used to categorize your contacts.
+- `[t/TAG]…​` (optional) is used to categorize your contacts.
 Multiple Tags can be added by typing a Tag after each `/t` placeholder.
 Tags help organize connections efficiently.

+Note:
-Note: If the company index is not specified, the contact will be automatically added to the first company in the displayed company list.
+- If the company index is not specified, the contact will be automatically added to the first company in the displayed company list.
+- Connectify only supports alphanumeric characters and spaces for names and tags.
+- Connectify does not support the use of `+` or whitespace in phone numbers.
+- All fields are case-sensitive.
+This means that `John Doe` and `john doe` are considered different names, and `friends` and `Friends` are considered different tags.

 **Example:**